futzu/SCTE35_threefive/README.md

 ## `Run`

 #### `Parse mpegts file`
- * handled by the Stream class (in threefive/stream.py )
+ * Handled by the Stream class (in threefive/stream.py )
 ```go

 # Parse the file '/home/a/mpegwithscte35.ts' for SCTE 35 messages